cross-language-cpp/djinni-generator/docs/generated-code-usage.md

 If you package your native library in a jar, you can also use the [`NativeLibLoader`](https://github.com/cross-language-cpp/djinni-support-lib/blob/main/java/com/dropbox/djinni/NativeLibLoader.java) to help unpack and load your lib(s).

-When a native library is called, JNI calls a special function called [`JNI_OnLoad`](https://github.com/cross-language-cpp/djinni-support-lib/blob/main/djinni/jni/djinni_main.cpp#L23).
+Any library loaded from Java should provide the functions `JNI_OnLoad` and `JNI_OnUnload`.
+They are called by JNI when the library is loaded/unloaded.

+Djinni uses these functions to initialize & cleanup internal structures.
+The generated file `djinni_jni_main.cpp` includes a default implementation of `JNI_Onload` and `JNI_OnUnload` functions provided by the support library.

-If your app doesn't use JNI except through Djinni, include [`djinni/jni/djinni_main.cpp`](https://github.com/cross-language-cpp/djinni-support-lib/blob/main/djinni/jni/djinni_main.cpp).
+If you are building a library that does not use JNI except through Djinni, this default should work well for you.
-It defines default `JNI_Onload` and `JNI_OnUnload` functions for Djinni.

-If your app also includes a non-Djinni JNI interface, you'll need to define your own `JNI_OnLoad` and `JNI_OnUnload` functions.
+If want to provide your own implementation of `JNI_Onload` and `JNI_OnUnload`, the generation of `djinni_jni_main.cpp` can be disabled by setting `--jni-generate-main=false`.

 ## Objective-C / C++ Project